ember-cli/ember-exam/README.md

 The `partition` option allows you to specify which test group to run after using the `split` option.
 It is one-indexed, so if you specify a split of 3, the last group you could run is 3 as well.

+_Note: Ember Exam splits test by modifying the Ember-CLI `TestLoader`, which means that tests are split up according to AMD modules, so it is possible to have unbalanced partitions.
+For more info, see [issue #60](https://github.com/trentmwillis/ember-exam/issues/60)._

 <!--```bash
 $ ember exam --split=<num> --weighted
 ```